jtl5770/goleds/README.md

 ### How to start the program on the Raspberry Pi

 The SPI library used really wants to have full priority for getting its timing right.
-My best experience comes from having it run real time mode like this:
+My best experience comes from having it run in real time mode like this:

 `chrt 99 /path/to/goleds/goleds_pi -real`

+The program is called `goleds_pi` here as it is cross compiled via `build.sh` for ARM on my development machine.

 ### Text based UI for simulating